 Humility. . .
 Heaviness. . .
 Hallelujah

-As we approach Resurrection Sunday, is there something in your personal life in which you long to experience Christ’s resurrection power?
+As we approach Resurrection Sunday, is there something in your life where you long to experience Christ’s resurrection power?
 Is there something in mine?

-Sin was conquered.
-The grave silenced.
+Sin conquered.
+Death silenced.
 Satan defeated.
 Salvation secured.

 Praise the Lamb who was slain!